Your support budget

 When it comes to information about your support budget, here is what the Standards say:

-- Different people with similar circumstances may need different budgets depending on their own strengths, and the support they already have in their lives from their family and community.
+- Different people with similar circumstances may require different budgets depending on their own strengths, and the support they have in their life already from their family and community.
+(9.4)

-- You should be involved in decisions about what you can and cannot spend your budget on.
+- You should be informed and involved in decisions about how your budget is agreed, allocated, reviewed and spent (12.1).

-- Your budget can be spent in any way that is legal and that is related to meeting your agreed personal outcomes (the things that are important to you).
+- Your budget can be spent in any way that is legal and that is related to meeting your agreed personal outcomes (the things that are important to you) (12.3)

-You can find all the SDS Standards here.
+You can find the full SDS Standards here.

 The law about social care support is called the Social Care (Self Directed Support) (Scotland) Act 2013.